The Rejuv · Designed in California

 Each session generates a normalized quality index derived from operating consistency, mode selection, contact behavior, and duration.
 Sessions are timestamped and stored, allowing protocol adherence to be tracked across time.

 Measured device performance is published.
 Session conditions are logged.
-Electrical input, irradiance, duration, and geometry can be reconciled.
+Dose delivered, irradiance, duration, and geometry are all reconcilable against the calibration record.
+This allows session-to-session consistency to be evaluated, not assumed.

 Manufacturing